Testimony of an expatriate in Singapore

 I arrived in Singapore in July 2006, as a student at an engineering school in France.
-Not being at all familiar with Asia and knowing that a change of scenery was guaranteed, this was just one more attraction for discovering Singapore.
+Knowing nothing about Asia and knowing that a change of scenery was guaranteed, it was just one more attraction for me to discover Singapore.

 What’s more, Singapore’s standard of living is quite similar to Europe’s, so when it comes to hygiene, food and health, it’s worth pointing out that Singapore is one of the only countries in Southeast Asia to have drinking water on tap.
-An insignificant detail that makes life a whole lot easier…
+An insignificant detail, but one that makes life much easier…

-Accommodation wasn’t a problem for me, as the university housed me on campus, so when I arrived I already had a room booked.
+Accommodation wasn’t a problem for me, as the university housed me on campus, so when I arrived I’d already booked a room.

 For me, adapting to the food was fairly easy because I love rice, but I know that if you don’t like rice you’ll find plenty to eat, but the choice is much more limited.